MikulRana/Wrist-Rehabilitation-Device/index.md

 <p>Another problem was that the angle values read -35 degrees when the wrist was straight, instead of 0 degrees.
 I discovered the resistance value I defined for the resistor in my circuit was incorrect.
 After researching the resistor's possible resistance range and using a multimeter, I determined the exact value.
 I also used the color-coded bands on the resistor to confirm the precise resistance</p>
 <p>The next step for me is to wire up the remaining components like the accelerometer, gyroscope, and buzzer.
 I will also try to connect the Bluetooth module and send sensor data to the computer through that. </p>

-<p>This is my code that I have completed so far.
+<p>Below is my code that I have completed so far.
 So far it calculates the angle of the flex sensor, while also setting a limit to the angle:</p>
 ```c++
 const int FLEX_PIN = A0; // Pin connected to voltage divider output